chrisgrieser/obsidian-theme-design-utilities/README.md

 <img src="https://user-images.githubusercontent.com/73286100/148293043-c16e8d32-489d-4f14-9b26-9d00c6a83901.gif" alt="Screen Recording 2022-01-05 at 22 36 10" width=60%>

 ### Freeze Obsidian
-Freeze interaction with Obsidian, after a small delay.
+Opens the devtools and freeze interaction with Obsidian, after a small delay.
 During that delay, you can create fleeting elements like context menus or tooltips which will stay on screen.

-(Note that this only works while the console is open.)
-To unfreeze Obsidian, simply click the "play" button which appears at the top of Obsidian.
+To unfreeze Obsidian, click the "play" button which appears at the top of Obsidian.

 <img src="https://user-images.githubusercontent.com/73286100/144731519-2f64352e-5264-45c3-bb3c-eb05c56a8322.png" alt="image" width=25%>

+### Toggle Devtools
+Opens/closes the devtools (developer console).
+Does the same thing as Obsidian's builtin method of opening the devtools, but being available in the command palette allows you to set a custom hotkey for it.

 ### Garble Text
 Garbles all text in the whole app.
 "Ungarbles" elements that are hovered.
 This way you can share screenshots while maintaining privacy.